Jobs Career Advice Post Job

 Ever wondered why a sales resume is a bit technical to craft?
 Well, that’s because you are selling yourself (pun intended) as being capable of acting as a bridge between a business and its customers.

 The sales department is very broad.
-It covers a wide range of roles, levels, mediums, and organizations.
+It covers a wide range of roles, levels, media, and organisations.
 Practically every company and virtually every industry employs sales representatives.
-So, the demand for sales representatives is always high and you can always choose positions and organizations with ease.
+So, demand for sales representatives is always high, and you can easily choose positions and organisations.

-A sales representative may work for an organization, a business, or even a government agency.
+A sales representative may work for an organisation, a business, or even a government agency.
 Your employment may also be direct or through a third-party sales agency.

 Either way, you must know the duties of a sales representative before venturing into resume writing.